sts10/sts10.github.io/_posts/2023-01-25-exploring-new-software-licenses.markdown

 ## Finding more new-to-me licenses

 I found more licenses by the executive director of the Blue Oak Council, Kyle Mitchell, listed in [one of his blog posts](https://writing.kemitchell.com/2021/06/20/License-Round-Up).
 As you'd expect Blue Oak Model License is listed, but there are many other interesting ones.
 I made note of the [Big Time Public License](https://bigtimelicense.com/versions/2.0.1) and [the Prosperity License](https://prosperitylicense.com/) in particular.

+## Obligatory note on license compatibility

+One potential issue with using a new or just less-than-popular license is that, even if the license you choose is pretty permissive, it may not legally jibe well with the licenses of other software that developers may use in tandem with your code in their project.
+This is a big point in favor of sticking with the older, much more common licenses like MIT or Apache.
+But to me that is just not as fun as finding and using the hot new thing.

 ## Changing the license of an existing project